Burt Wolf: Retailing

 In 1975, in partnership with Federated Department Stores, he designed and managed a group of 276 food and cooking equipment shops called "Cook's Kitchen" that were installed in Federated stores throughout the United States.
 The franchise was eventually extended to May Company, Marshall Field, Ives and Macy's outlets.

 Restaurants

 In 1989, Wolf designed a limited partnership investment vehicle that was used to develop a branch restaurant in Memphis for the Brennan Restaurant group of New Orleans.
 He was responsible for raising over $2 million for the restaurant, as well as its physical plan, menu and operating systems.
 The restaurant is still profitable and has had two expansions.

 Travel

-Each year, Wolf spends four months hosting European river cruises to help raise funds for public television.
+Each year, Wolf spent four months hosting European river cruises to help raise funds for public television.
 The group takes a trip that is based on one of his programs.
 They visit the same sites and travel the same route that made up one of the programs.